esl/jekyll-codesync-global/_posts/blog-posts/2019-07-26-opencensus-a-stats-collection-and-distributed-tracing-framework-an-update.md

 ---
 title: Opencensus: A stats collection and distributed tracing framework - an update
-abstract: In microservices architectures, it is difficult to understand how services use resources across shared infrastructure.
+abstract: "In microservices architectures, it is difficult to understand how services use resources across shared infrastructure.
 In monolithic systems, we depend on traditional tools that report per-process resource usage and latency characteristics that are limited to a single process.
-In order to be able to collect and analyze resource utilization and performance characteristics of distributed systems, OpenCensus tracks resource utilization through the chain of services processing a user request.
+In order to be able to collect and analyze resource utilization and performance characteristics of distributed systems, OpenCensus tracks resource utilization through the chain of services processing a user request."
 speaker_id: iliia-khaprov
 type: video
 youtube_id: pEF42-zBeXI